microsoft/SigmaCollab/DatasetCard.md

 ## Uses

 <!-- Address questions around how the dataset is intended to be used. -->
 __`SigmaCollab`__ aims to catalyze rigorous, application-grounded study of fluid human–AI collaboration and to close the gap between lab benchmarks and real-world performance.
+The dataset can serve as a testbed for evaluating the generalizability and effectiveness of various models in the context of an interactive application, which is potentially out-of-distribution from what the models have been trained on.

 ## Dataset Structure